1954 Argentine Grand Prix

 The 1954 Argentine Grand Prix was a Formula One motor race held at Autódromo 17 de Octubre in Buenos Aires, Argentina on 17 January 1954.
 It was race 1 of 9 in the 1954 World Championship of Drivers.
 Giuseppe Farina scored the pole position at an age of 47 years and 79 days, which still is a record today.

-This was Juan Manuel Fangio's first home victory, following Alberto Ascari's win in 1953.
-He would repeat this with three consecutive victories in the following three years.
+Juan Manuel Fangio won the race, marking his first home victory.
+He would go on to win the Argentine Grand Prix in the following three years as well.

+This race was unique in that the track was run in the opposite direction compared to all other editions.